Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 };
 ~~~

 The first thing we'll do is create any objects we've not already created.
-This means creating a mesh for each coin in our game state, if the empty 3D object that is our coin container has no children.
+This means creating a mesh for each coin in our game, if the empty `Object3D` coin container has no children.

 ~~~js
 if (!coins.children.length) {